polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 As a GaiaSoul Gold Partner, you also gain access to additional training material, particularly on how to create your own distribution.
 These might be in the form of documents, and/or videos, which explains to you in details, exactly how you can go about branding the system, and customizing it - _Without_ becoming incompatible with future releases of Phosphorus Five.
-Arguably, this teaches you how to _"fork"_ the system, while still maintaining compatiblility towards future releases.
+Arguably, this teaches you how to _"fork"_ the system, and adding your own little _"secret sauce"_ in the your distribution - While still maintaining compatiblility with future releases.

+### Bonus material

+We will also periodically release bonus modules, which we only give access to for our partners.
+This might include Magic Menu commands, Hypereval snippets, Hyper IDE plugins, or entire applications and modules - Allowing you to create a _"bonus distribution"_, being much more than the _"core download"_ of Phosphorus Five's Open Source and Free Software distribution.
+We will also supply you with additional tutoring material, such as how to further tighten your security of your distribution, setup the system on multiple heterogenous servers, etc, etc, etc.

 ### Partner obligations

-A GaiaSoul Gold Partner is expected to do all _"first level support"_, which is support about basic usage of the system, its modules, and its configuration etc. However, there should be a lot of material, both in these help files, and in our partner package to get you started with this.
+A GaiaSoul Gold Partner is expected to do all _"first level support"_, which is support about basic usage of the system, its modules, and its configuration etc towards _your customers_.
+However, there should be a lot of material, both in these help files, and in our partner package, to get you started with this.
 We only accept support/bug reports/feature requests directly from our partners, and none of your customers can send us direct support requests, unless they purchased directly from us - At which point they're not your customer, but ours.
 However, this allows you to keep your customers as _yours_, and almost completely _"hide"_ us in the process.

-A GaiaSoul Gold Partner is also expected to proactively market his distribution, and setting up a website, or at least a sub section on an existing website mentioning the product, is expected - And/or actively communicate the system in the blogosphere and on social media.
-For partners that are particularly good at fulfilling their obligations, a special section in the core distribution will be rewarded, mentioning your products, with links to your website.
+A GaiaSoul Gold Partner is also expected to proactively market his distribution, and setting up a website marketing his distribution - Or at least mention his distribution on a sub section on an existing website - And/or actively communicate the system in the blogosphere and on social media.
+For partners that are particularly good at fulfilling their obligations, a special section in the core distribution will be rewarded, mentioning your products and distribution, with links to your website.

+**Notice**, we also expect you to follow up on your customers, and make sure they obey by the license rules of Phosphorus Five - Proactively!

 ### How to apply

 To apply for becoming a GaiaSoul Gold Partner, please send an email to thomas@gaiasoul.com - And make sure you include your PayPal transaction reference ID, such that we can verify that you have purchased at least one proprietary license of Phosphorus Five.

+**Notice**, we only accept applicants who have bought their license directly from us, for obvious reasons.